 Yes.
-The municipality, local board, or committee must state by resolution in open session that a closed meeting will be held and state the general nature of the matter to be considered at the closed meeting.
-The resolution should reflect the actual matters intended to be discussed at the closed meeting, not a checklist of generic items that might possibly come up for discussion.
+The municipality, local board, or committee must state by resolution in open session that a closed meeting will be held and state the general nature of each matter to be considered at the closed meeting.
 The resolution authorizing a closed meeting must be made in advance and cannot be retroactively amended.

 The resolution to go into a closed meeting should provide a general description of the issue to be discussed in a way that maximizes the information available to the public while not undermining the reason for excluding the public.
 (See Farber v.
 Kingston (City), 2007 ONCA 173.)
 In the case of meetings for the purpose of educating or training members, the subsection of the Municipal Act, 2001 authorizing meeting closure for this purpose must also be cited.
+However, as a best practice, the relevant exceptions should always be indicated in connection with each subject for discussion.